 Racial and ethnic diversity has always been America’s greatest asset!
 Diversity is a necessary precondition to our democracy and has provided the impetus for engagement in the full kaleidoscope of “American culture”.
 This educational blog is a third in the series: Is Diversity Really Needed?

 Diversity in business and commerce: In today’s globalizing, fast-changing, highly-competitive and networked world, the capacity to turn diversity to one’s advantage is critical and necessary.
-It is not just a nice thing to do for racial and ethnic minorities; it is a must.
+It is not just a nice thing to do for racial and ethnic minorities; it is a MUST.
 As the world evolves dramatically, cultural, ethnic and racial immersion has become a widespread organizational imperative – from Google to IBM.

 Research shows that diversity usually trumps familiarity, insularity and ability.
 Diverse teams are much better at problem-seeking and problem-solving.
 They bring different cognitive, intellectual and experiential tool kits and ways of approaching a problem to the table.
 Diverse teams see customers, products, and market opportunities in creative, new and unforeseen ways.
+Even among the most well-meaning, a homogeneous team comes with a limited outlook., whereas a diverse team often yields nuanced deliberated decisions made from multiple perspectives and experiences that result in deeper and wider considerations and probable outcomes and results.

 A recent report entitled, “Innovation, Diversity, and Market Growth” found that when teams have one or more members who represent the gender, ethnicity, culture, generation, or sexual orientation of the team’s target end user, the team is as much as 158 percent more likely to clearly understand that target subject.
 This difference significantly increases the team’s likelihood of creating successful programs or products for their target subject.